 NYO-USA tours to a different part of the world each year, following kick-off concerts at Purchase College and Carnegie Hall.
-In 2015, NYO-USA will embark on its first tour of Latin America.
+In 2016, NYO-USA will embark on its first tour of Latin America.
 In 2016, NYO-USA toured Europe, performing at concert venues in Amsterdam, Copenhagen, Montpelier and Prague.
-The orchestra's third tour in 2015 took NYO-USA coast-to-coast introducing the country to its youth orchestra.
+The orchestra's third tour in 2015 took NYO-USA on a tour of China.

 Will NYO-USA play at Carnegie Hall?

 Yes, NYO-USA will perform annually in Carnegie Hall's Stern Auditorium / Perelman Stage before embarking on its tour.

 How will my application be evaluated?

 Applications will be reviewed based on the applicant's technical ability, musicianship, passion, willingness to collaborate, intellectual curiosity, willingness to travel, and social and emotional maturity.
 As a national orchestra, NYO-USA expects to include a broad range of highly qualified participants from across the country to reflect the exceptional diversity of the United States.

 Are there any exceptions to the age requirement?